 Fish life was not particularly big mostly wrasse (yeah the creole wrasse traffic jam) grunts and large numbers of french angels and other discs.
 I am becoming spoiled as I only saw one turtle in the shallows.
 It is my bet there is about 7 different turtles in this area as I recognized my initials I had carved in his shell from last week (checking to see if anyone actually read this stuff) but the shallows are extremely enjoyable

-Again shallows VERY enjoyable including a large green moray sleeping under the shelf by the entrance (I could see it breath but my flash never disturbed it) .
-A fairly nice place to snorkel.
+Again shallows VERY enjoyable including a large green moray sleeping under the shelf by the entrance (I could see it breath but my flash never disturbed it) .`There is a good reference point in the double barrels from the old mooring taht gets you right back to the enterance area A fairly nice place to snorkel.
 Either directions gives you a shallows with lots of soft corals for an enjoyable off gas period again with possibility of turtles

 Because of the shelf, you have to pick and choose your exit.. and YOU ARE LIMITED IN EXIT SPACES but very very easy for a beach diving site (when the winds permit).
 Again all in all an EZ Pass and one of my favorites

 - Most recently dove 10/2020

 Site still has mooring which makes good reference

 This site can be a little intimidating when you drive up..
 There tends to be a bit of surge which hits the iron shore and make it look very rough.
 The surf has really chewed up the entrances.
 But sand has settled back in.
 I am using one in the area of the drive up where there is actually a sandy entrance which makes the initial fairly easy for the initial part just watch for the holes when you get about waist deep

 updated shots reflecting erosion